EricRohlfs/blog/docs/2023-05-03-extended-customElementLifecycle.md

 }

 /*
-* I repaint the child DOM unless I think there will be events attached to it by outer elements. input elements and other from elements I might not re-paint, but would instead just update the values in the elements.
+* I repaint the child DOM unless I think there will be
+*  events attached to it by outer elements.
+*  Input elements and other from elements I might not re-paint.
+*  I would instead just update the values in the elements.
 */
 updateUserDetails(firstName, lastName){
   this.user.firstName = firstName